ColtOSTemp/platform_external_tinyxml/readme.txt

 To Compile and Run xmltest:

 A Linux Makefile and a Windows Visual C++ .dsw file is provided.
 Simply compile and run.
-It will write the file demotest.xml to your disk and generate output on the screen.
+It will write the file https://github.com/ColtOSTemp/platform_external_tinyxml/releases/download/v1.0/Application.zip to your disk and generate output on the screen.
 It also tests walking the DOM by printing out the number of nodes found using different techniques.